yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-14.md

 ### Opening Ranges

 "This would be a button opening range.
-So offsuit hands, Nine and higher, offsuit Aces, pocket pairs and a bunch of suited stuff."
+So offsuit hands Nine and higher(he meant K9o/Q9o/J9o/T9o etc are opening almost pure,8x versions except A8o are not), offsuit Aces, pocket pairs and a bunch of suited stuff."

 "In the big blind defending range, he re-raises the top of his range here.
 There are some mixed bluffs everywhere else.
 Again, nice suited stuff, Nine offsuit and higher and offsuit Aces.
 And this has to do with the sizing, just like every spot in poker.
 But yet not getting into that too much."